 Co-requisites: Students need to have taken or plan to be concurrently enrolled in 1) Corporations or Business Associations and 2) another course that demonstrates the student’s interest in transactional law and/or entity representation.
 Courses that satisfy the second requirement include, but are not limited to: Advanced Business Law Seminar; Commercial Contract Writing; Employment Discrimination; Environmental Law; Federal Income Taxation of Corporations & Partnerships; International Business Transactions; Mergers & Acquisitions; Native American Law (Federal Indian Law); Non-Profit Organizations; Real Estate Transactions; Secured Transactions; Venture Capital & Startup Tech.

 To enroll: Apply on-line using the Common Clinic Application Form.
-Applications for Spring 2014 are due on November 5th by 5pm.
+Applications for Fall 2014 are due on April 18th by 5pm.

 Please send questions to Professor Ball at email@example.com.